mever-team/FedMed/README.md

 ```

 Call simple operations among those described in the
-configuration file `config.yaml` (find a first default
+default configuration file `config.yaml` (find a first default
-in the `example/` folder).
+in the `example/` folder) or define new ones.
-The same file could be shared between the client and
+The same configuration could be shared between the client and
 servers, but this is not mandatory;
-some servers may not support some of these
+some servers may not support some
-capabilities, in which case you will fail dependent
+capabilities, in which case some computations will fail.
-computations you will try to run.

 Operations are performed under a map-reduce scheme.
 The map is performed in the servers, and the reduce